Majority of moms (including Savannah and Hoda) experience mom shaming

 If you've ever posted a picture of your baby or child on social media, hoping to share a sweet or funny moment, and then received comments that made you feel like you were actually Doing It All Wrong, you're in good company: some of our own favorite TODAY Parents moms, Savannah Guthrie and Hoda Kotb, feel your pain.

-According to the results of the C.S.
-Mott Children's Hospital National Poll on Children's Health released this week, 6 in 10 mothers of children ages 5 and under have been criticized for their parenting, most commonly by family members.
+According to the results of a 2017 study by C.S.
+Mott Children's Hospital National Poll on Children's Health, 6 in 10 mothers of children ages 5 and under have been criticized for their parenting, most commonly by family members.
 Both Savannah and Hoda fall into that category, though their shaming came in the comments on pictures from their social media channels.

-Most mothers (Savannah and Hoda, too) admit they've felt 'mom-shamed'Play Video - 2:22

-Most mothers (Savannah and Hoda, too) admit they've felt 'mom-shamed'Play Video - 2:22

 Savannah recalled posting a picture of a hat-less baby Vale on a beach vacation that elicited quite a few opinions on her new parenting skills: "Her skin has never seen the light of day," Savannah said.
 "It was one second."